Jesus chose ordinary men from all kinds of careers, families, and lifestyles, and He asked them to spread truth and love alongside Him.

 conditions of man

 And so we lift our gazes not to what stands between us

 We close the divide because we know, to put our future first,

 We are called this week to reflect on how we can spread love, mercy, forgiveness, and understanding in our position right now.
 Not only on our role at our workplace, but also as a parent, sibling, friend, and human.

 How can we act and speak with the purpose of spreading truth and love, with our differences aside?
 How can we work together each day to make sure that each human has dignity and respect?

 Like the fishermen, our wins are not going to be in abundance every day.
 Sometimes there will be few, even none.
 But when we have a community of people working towards a common goal, we will make it through those tough days.
 Together.

 Shelby Smyth is a graduate of Spring Hill College (2019), where she studied psychology with a minor in theology.
 In her undergraduate studies, she became involved in social justice and advocacy through the push from faculty and staff at Spring Hill, which led her to the Ignatian Family Teach-In for Justice.
 Shortly after graduation, she served a year with the Jesuit Volunteer Corps in Syracuse, New York with the Northside CYO, making relationships with refugee families and providing academic support and afterschool programming.
-Currently, she is working as a mental health technician, as well as serving as an ISN intern, with the hopes of pursuing an education to become a school counselor in the future.
+Currently, she is a resident minister and graduate assistant for John Carroll University Campus Ministry.